cyclus/cycamore/input/minimal-input/README.rst

-Cycamore (Cyclus) Sample Inputs: Minimal Input
+Cycamore Sample Inputs: Minimal Input
 ===============================================

 This group of input files are designed to demonstrate the smallest possible